In this blog, we explain how you can create SEO-friendly URLs, including how to structure them, best practices and other things to consider.

 - Use canonical tags.
 This is a bit more technical but if you have different versions of one web page you want to ensure the most up-to-date version is shown to Google (and other search engines).
 This is what canonical tags allow you to do.

 What about historic URLs?

 Generally – we would advise that you do not change historic URLs.
 This is because any benefit gained by shortening the URL is usually negated by the reduction in page authority caused by redirecting the old page to the new one.

-However, if changing your URLs is part of a wider site restructure – or if analysis has been done to show that the old content is under-performing and not generating much organic traffic from search engines – then it’s certainly worth considering.
+However, if changing your URLs is part of a wider site restructure – or if an analysis has been done to show that the old content is underperforming and not generating much organic traffic from search engines – then it’s certainly worth considering.

 As well as updating your URLs in this instance, you should also think about:

 - Setting up redirects to point website visitors to the new content

 How can Huble Digital help?